rohanaluguri/ansible-automation-with-udp-loadbalancing-/README.md

-The task is to deploy three services i.e, simple web servers, snmp daemon, HAproxystats.
-For this we need 5 web servers which are created at Cleura cloud network and they are named as devA, devB, devC, HAproxy, bastionET2598.
+The task is to deploy three web servers i.e, simple web servers using flask.
+For this we need 5 web servers which are created at Cleura cloud network and they are named as devA, devB, devC, HAproxy, bastionET2598.Haproxy is used to loadbalance the backend webservers.
+The web servers can be seen using http://iphaprxoy/